BenjaminLattanzio/RSVP_Project/README.md

 # RSVP_Project
-In order to to work, import the database file and update the db file with the correct database connection information.
+Steps to set up project:
-Then just upload files to a server and it should work!
+-import dbs1324287.sql into your SQL management tool -update db.php file with the RSVP_Project folder with the database connection information for your system -upload the RSVP_Project folder to your server -navigate to the RSVP_Project